 Gear up with some Netflix, a snack, and a free space in your living room.
 It’s time to get crafting.

 First thing’s first, we need the strips that make up the headband itself.
 Start by cutting three loops out of the bottom of your t-shirt, each one about 2cm wide.
+Make sure the t-shirt you’re using is at least size M, otherwise the headband might turn out to be a little tight.

 Make sure you’re cutting the front and back sides of the shirt evenly to avoid any wonkiness.
 I find it easier to fold the shirt in half down the front, lay it down, and cut like that (you can see it in the photo).